Dialysis (chemistry): General protocol

 The total volume of sample and dialysate determine the final equilibrium concentration of the small molecules on both sides of the membrane.
 By using the appropriate volume of dialysate and multiple exchanges of the buffer, the concentration of small contaminants within the sample can be decreased to acceptable or negligible levels.

 For example, when dialyzing 1mL of sample against 200mL of dialysate, the concentration of unwanted dialyzable substances will be decreased 200-fold when equilibrium is attained.
-Following two additional buffer changes of 200mL each, the contaminant level in the sample will be reduced by a factor of 8 x 106 (200 x 200 x 200).
+Following two additional buffer changes of 200mL each, the contaminant level in the sample will be reduced by a factor of 8 million (200 x 200 x 200).

 Variables and protocol optimization

 Although dialyzing a sample is relatively simple, a universal dialysis procedure for all applications cannot be provided due to the following variables: